SwedishLesbian/coterie/docs/index.md

 See `docs/conversion-checklist.md` and `docs/component-roadmap.md` for the complete task list.
 Current priorities:

-1. Complete the LARP trait system implementation
+1. Complete the staff and player management interfaces
 2. Implement the Challenge Resolution System for LARP play
 3. Extend support to other character types (Werewolf, Mage, etc.)
 4. Complete character import/export cycle